-- have a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay (specific list available at birth23.org in the “Referrals and Eligibility” section)
+- have a diagnosed medical condition that has a high probability of resulting in a developmental delay

-- physical development, including vision, hearing, motor and health
+- physical development – seeing, hearing, movements and health

-- adaptive skills (known as self-help or daily living skills)
+- adaptive skills – self-help or daily living skills

-The Connecticut Birth to Three System does not serve infants and toddlers who are at risk for delay due to environmental causes.
-Families of children who are evaluated and found to be not eligible are offered participation in a child development monitoring program and are given information about other supports in their community that may better meet their needs.
+Families of children who are evaluated and found to be not eligible are offered participation in the Ages and Stages (ASQ) child development monitoring program, and are given information about other supports in their community that may better meet their needs.

-If there is still concern about the child’s development 90 days or more after a child is found not eligible, a re-referral should be made to 1-800-505-7000 and a new evaluation may be offered.
+If you are still concerned about the child’s development 90 days or more after a child is found not eligible, please request an updated evaluation by calling 1-800-505-7000 or cdi.211ct.org .

 Any child who will turn three years old within 45 days is given information about seeking preschool special education supports and services from their local school district under the Individuals With Disabilities Education Act (IDEA), Part B.